 Welcome to OneForNeptune,

-As a marine scientist, Nick was a member of several trans-Pacific research expeditions, sailing a Brigantine-style Tall Ship equipped for advanced oceanographic research across the open sea.
-Tall Ship sailors, to this day, rigidly maintain the traditions and superstitions of Olde, including that of the Swizzle—an end of voyage celebration marking a successful ocean crossing.
+As a marine scientist, Nick was a member of several trans-Pacific research expeditions, sailing on a Brigantine-style Tall Ship equipped for advanced oceanographic research on the open sea.
+Tall Ship sailors, to this day, maintain the traditions and superstitions of Olde, including that of the Swizzle—an end of voyage celebration marking a successful ocean crossing.